roblatour/ESP32TimeServer/README.md

 ## Includes

-- open source code for an ESP32 Stratum 1 Time Server source code included for both the Arduino and Platformio develeopment platforms
+- open source code for an ESP32 Stratum 1 Time Server;
+  source code included for both the Arduino and Platformio develeopment platforms
 - a 3D printable enclosure ( .stl and Fusion 360 source .fd3  files )